didarmetu/Fibercoin/README.md

 The first consequtive blocks contain premine; and additionally the coins allocated for the user coin swap, destined for holders of the previous PoW/PoS version of Fibercoin.

-A total of 10000 SC is required to run a masternode; while the minimum stake age has been set to 5 hours.
+A total of 10,000 FBC is required to run a masternode; while the minimum stake age has been set to 5 hours.

 ## Brief Fibercoin Specifications